Skip to content

 RHS Wildlife Gardening

-Garden Wildlife Health (GWH) is a collaborative project between the Zoological Society of London, British Trust for Ornithology, Froglife and the RSPB which aims to monitor the health of, and identify disease threats to, British wildlife.
-The website has lots of useful information and a section allowing people to report incidents of disease and mortality.
+Garden Wildlife Health (GWH) is a collaborative project between the Zoological Society of London, British Trust for Ornithology, Froglife and the RSPB.
+The project aims to monitor the health of, and identify disease threats to, British wildlife.
+Its website has lots of useful information and a section allowing people to report incidents of disease and mortality.